umbrellas up on damp sunny stream banks

 - Diet

-- Grows on damp soil, stream banks, and rotting logs in shaded forests.
-Requires consistent moisture, high humidity, and protection from direct sunlight.
+- Photosynthetic.
+Grows on damp soil, stream banks, and rotting logs.
+Requires consistent moisture and high humidity.

 - Habitat

-- Damp soil, stream banks, and disturbed ground in open, sunny locations where the ground stays moist and sun can reach.
+- Damp soil, stream banks, and disturbed ground in open, sunny locations where the ground stays moist.

 - Range

-- Found throughout the North and South Islands on damp soil, stream banks, and rotting logs in shaded forests with high rainfall.
+- Found throughout the North and South Islands on damp soil, stream banks, and rotting logs.
+Common in shaded forests with high rainfall.

 - Endemism